stefanocudini/leaflet-search/README.md

 What ?
 ------

-Simple plugin for Leaflet that search marker by attribute
+Simple Leaflet Control that search marker by attribute

 Tested in Leaflet 0.4.2